 Photorealism is a convincing art that uses graphics media to create artwork that is strikingly realistic.
 The artists study photograph and attempt to create an artwork of it.
 Photorealism is implemented in 2D and 3D rendering and the art is called Photorealistic Rendering.
 The professionals have to carefully reproduce tri-dimensional models using the automatic rendering process.
 This is facilitated with the latest computer applications.

 While looking at the photorealistic renders, it will take a while to realize that they are mere renders because of their close resemblance to the original 3D models.
-It is an incredibly effective art used in architectural designing that can impress the customers with the visualization of projects before construction.
 So, how to make renders more realistic?
 Explain reading the article to learn how to do it with perfection.
-However, before we jump to that topic, let us discuss the various 3D rendering methods that can help with the process of photorealistic rendering.

 Here are some great tips that can be useful for you while planning 3D rendering process:

 Natural objects have no sharp edges; instead, they are rounded.
 With beveling, you can provide a realistic touch to the models while managing the lighting solution effectively.
 This can improve the reproduction of natural or man-made objects.
 If you do not know to use bevel and detail the edges of objects, then practice it as this is an effective tool that can easily improve photorealism in your 3D design.